-3.5.10 Solid Waste Facilities
+3.5.10 Solid Waste and Recycling Facilities

-Solid waste on the property is stored in bear-proof commercial dumpsters (including recycling bins) located adjacent to the gas station.
+Solid waste on the property is stored in bear-resistantproof commercial dumpsters (including recycling bins) located adjacent to the gas station.
 Refuse is collected by a commercial service.
 All existing dumpsters will remain in use, along with new bear-proof structures that were approved in 1993 for the hotel and restaurant.

-Changes: The proposed project calls for additional bear-proof solid waste facilities to serve the new workforce housing units.
+Changes: The proposed project calls for additional bear-resistant and raven-resistant proof solid waste and recycling facilities to serve the new workforcecommunity housing units.
 Further discussion of solid waste is provided in EIR §5.8.